 While the majority of the Board is not independent pursuant to the standards set out in NI 52-110, the Board is of the view that Messrs.
 Malan, Smerdon and Smith, who are not independent because of their relationship with the holder of all of the Corporation's voting shares, do not have any direct or indirect relationship with the issuer which could, in the view of the Board, be reasonably expected to interfere with the exercise of their independent judgment.
-Any concerns which may exist in a controlled company situation about conflicts of interest or self-dealing should, in the view of the Board, be resolved directly through a committee of directors who are independent of the controlling shareholder, as was done in connection with the Corporation's sale of its interest in Bristol Water to a subsidiary of iCON III (see "General Development of the Business - Fiscal Year 2016" in the annual information form).
+Any concerns which may exist in a controlled company situation about conflicts of interest or self-dealing should, in the view of the Board, be resolved directly through a committee of directors who are independent of the controlling shareholder.